DorSonego/FootIL/README.md

 The shoes Store offers the following features:

-1. Shoes Staff Shop: Browse and purchase surf-related products.
+1. Shoes Staff Shop: Browse and purchase shoes-related products.
 2. Webcams: View live feeds from webcams placed in various beaches.
 3. Facbook API: post and look over the last purchases.
 4. Chat Web Socket: Engage in real-time chat-bot to get live support.